Software for Distributed Computation on Medical Databases: A Demonstration Project: Privacy control and confidence

-\begin{description} \item[Registering machines] Only known machines are permitted to request computations \item[Logging] All requests for computation are logged by the local computation server, providing accountability.
-Site specific dashboards can be developed (as \pkg{shiny} apps, for example) for analyzing these logs \item[Single computation server] A site could use a single computation server for all distributed collaborations, or a small number, simplifying the oversight task.
+\begin{description} \item[Registering machines] Only known machines are permitted to request computations.
+In our model, the master and workers are trusted; this comes about as a result of the initial process in agreeing to collaborate on a computation.
+This trust also defines and limits the threat model for us, namely, that of a rogue investigator trying to peek at intermediate results and trying to break the system, i.e., an internal threat.
+The audit tools described below in analyzing logs will aid in limiting such a threat. \item[Logging] All requests for computation are logged by the local computation server, providing accountability.
+Site specific dashboards can be developed (as \pkg{shiny} apps, for example) for analyzing these logs and flagging unusual requests. \item[Single computation server] A site could use a single computation server for all distributed collaborations, or a small number, simplifying the oversight task.
+At any site, it is typically an IT team that really handles access to the public facing web resources.
+In such a case, there is usually a single web URL (or even server, for that matter) serves as a gateway for all \texttt{distcomp} computations for a worker site.
+This \emph{gatekeeper} usually has firewall rules installed so that only authorized masters can make computation queries.
 This simplicity, however, creates a loophole.
 Our model relies on associating a unique identifier with each \emph{compDef} and associated data at each site.
-Thus, if slave site A participates in two computations \code{id1} and \code{id2} with two different institutions B and C respectively, there is the possibility that B may be able to run a computation on data that was made available to site C and vice-versa if B knows \code{id2}.
-However, this is easily handled by means of a generic gatekeeper and reverse proxy application in front of the \pkg{opencpu} server and further runtime checks on requests. \item[Contingent participation] A site agrees to or refuses a specific computation, which it can inspect, and can withdraw at any time from any computation, so it retains complete control over the future use of its data. \item[Limited computation] The computation server can only respond to the specific computation request described in the \emph{compdef}.
-It cannot run other functions or execute other instructions. \end{description}
+Thus, if worker site A participates in two computations \code{id1} and \code{id2} with two different institutions B and C respectively, there is the possibility that B may be able to run a computation on data that was made available to site C and vice-versa if B knows \code{id2}.
+However, this is easily handled by means of an access rule that maps each master to a set of computations the master can access via a reverse proxy~\citep{wiki_reverseproxy} application either in the gatekeeper or in front of the \pkg{opencpu} server ensuring proper access.

+\item[Contingent participation] A site agrees to or refuses a specific computation, which it can inspect, and can withdraw at any time from any computation, so it retains complete control over the future use of its data. \item[Limited computation] The computation server can only respond to the specific computation request described in the \emph{compdef} and also only those exposed by \pkg{distcomp}.
+This can be implemented by accepting requests for web addresses only of a particular form---a standard technique---at the the gatekeeper application thus preventing other functions or scripts are from being executed. \end{description}